Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/terraform/variables.md

 # Location Name
 location = ""

 # Resource Name Prefix.
-This should be a unique string for each deployment, and is used to ensure that multiple deployments can be done to the same subscription for development and testing
+Should be less than 6 chars.
+This is used to make sure some resource names are globally unique for some azure resources that require unique names (like Key Vault and Azure Container Registries)
 prefix = ""

 # Subscription to deploy into